 Orientation & Time Trials

-Please review the Candidate Physical Agility Test (CPAT) FAQ Section to answer any additional questions you may have regarding the CPAT testing process and registration.
-Please note that the CPAT Testing fee is $150.
+Please review the Candidate Physical Agility Test (CPAT) FAQ Section to answer any questions you may have regarding the CPAT testing process and registration.
+Please note that the CPAT testing fee is $150.00.
+The only person allowed in the Fire Station and/or on the CPAT course is the testing participant.
+We are not able to accommodate additional people other than testing participants and on-duty staff.

 Waiver of Orientation & Time Trials